The Suburban Food Forest

-After almost five years I am not there yet, but that is mainly due to many wrong turns along the way – which I will share with you!
-It is more of a bumbling work in progress as I struggle through problems and find solutions that sometimes turn out to be disasters, but other times turn out to be strokes of genius.
+After almost five years I am not there yet – mainly due to many wrong turns along the way.
+I will admit, it is more of a bumbling work in progress as I struggle through problems and find solutions that sometimes turn out to be disasters, but other times turn out to be strokes of genius.

 This blog is for all those frustrated smallholders out there who must be content with their small suburban back gardens in which to be self-suffiicient.
 I hope it shows the potential that lies in every back lawn and patch of dirt.